Holacracy the New Organizational Governance for a Rapidly Changing World

 So what can holacratic organizational governance do?

 Self-managing teams that adhere to holacratic organizational governance are also cheaper and easier to maintain.
-Instead of a top-down hierarchy, there’s a flatter “holarchy” that distributes power more evenly.
+Instead of a top-down hierarchy, there’s a flatter “holarchy” that distributes power and authority more evenly.
 You don’t have to pay a middle manager to keep everyone in line.
 You may still need a project manager to keep everyone on track but it should be only a facilitating and coordinating role.

 Zappos known for his original corporate culture has already implemented this way of working.
 The company is made of 400 different circles and employees can have any number of roles within those circles.
 According to Alexis Gonzales-Black, who is leading the transition to Holacracy at Zappos: “One of the core principles is people taking personal accountability for their work.
 It’s not leaderless.
 There are certainly people who hold a bigger scope of purpose for the organization than others.
 What it does do is distribute leadership into each role.
 Everybody is expected to lead and be an entrepreneur in their own roles, and Holacracy empowers them to do so.”
 Source Aimee Groth.